Your last line of defence – Protect your organisation from a ransomware outbreak

 Book an online demo today to see RansomCare in action and protect your organisation.

 I already have anti-virus software, why do I need RansomCare?

-Sophos and anti-virus software provide endpoint protection, however they don’t protect your file shares.
+Sophos and other anti-virus software provide endpoint protection, however they don’t protect your file shares.
 RansomCare works by monitoring file and cloud shares and isolates compromised users causing encryption.
 New strains of ransomware are able to disable endpoint protection, AV, firewalls, and even backup solutions before encryption starts.
 If this happens, RansomCare will be there to stop ongoing illegitimate encryption and file corruption on file shares.